SUNGWOOKYOO/sungwookyoo.github.io/_posts/2020-03-17-MultiplyBits.md

 $$

 For the efficient computation, I implemented output as a integer value instead of string, binary value. <br>
-Please note that a simple computation of binomial operation of integer in python as follows.
+Please note that a simple computation of binary operation of integer in python as follows.

 <div class="prompt input_prompt">